Guideline for applications for authorisation of clinical trials of medicinal products in humans

 It must also be stated how long the trial subjects are followed after they have stopped using the trial medication with regard to registering any late-occurring adverse reactions/adverse events.

-The following must be reported to the Danish Health and Medicines Authority:
+The following must be reported to the Danish Medicines Agency:

-Under section 89(2)(i) of the Danish Medicines Act, the sponsor must immediately inform the Danish Health and Medicines Authority if any suspected unexpected and serious adverse reactions occur during the trial.
+Under section 89(2)(i) of the Danish Medicines Act, the sponsor must immediately inform the Danish Medicines Agency if any suspected unexpected and serious adverse reactions occur during the trial.

-The sponsor must ensure that all relevant information about suspected unexpected serious adverse reactions (SUSAR), which are fatal or life-threatening, is recorded and reported to the Danish Health and Medicines Authority as soon as possible, and no later than 7 days after the sponsor is informed of such a suspected adverse reaction.
+The sponsor must ensure that all relevant information about suspected unexpected serious adverse reactions (SUSAR), which are fatal or life-threatening, is recorded and reported to the Danish Medicines Agency as soon as possible, and no later than 7 days after the sponsor is informed of such a suspected adverse reaction.

-No later than 8 days after the reporting, must the sponsor inform the Danish Health and Medicines Authority of relevant follow-up information on the sponsor's and the investigator's follow-up action to the reporting.
+No later than 8 days after the reporting, must the sponsor inform the Danish Medicines Agency of relevant follow-up information on the sponsor's and the investigator's follow-up action to the reporting.

-Any other suspected unexpected serious adverse reactions must be reported to the Danish Health and Medicines Authority no later than 15 days from the time when the sponsor is informed about them.
+Any other suspected unexpected serious adverse reactions must be reported to the Danish Medicines Agency no later than 15 days from the time when the sponsor is informed about them.

 All reports must be accompanied by comments on possible consequences for the trial.